mattheuslee/Kitty/KittyLanguageGuide.md

 > `>>> CreateLED light 13 25`

 __Servo__
+Servos have 3 wires: the red wire goes to the Arduino 5V pin, the black wire goes to the Arduino GND pin, and the orange wire goes to an Arduino pin of your choice.
 To create a servo called `sweeper` using pin 10:
 > `>>> CreateServo sweeper 10`